 Registration Opening Soon

-From Benjamin Franklin to Madeleine Albright, Anthony Blinken to Marco Rubio, American diplomats hail from a broad cross-section of backgrounds, education, and experience, and the essential work they undertake is often poorly understood by the public.
+From Benjamin Franklin to Madeleine Albright, Antony Blinken to Marco Rubio, American diplomats hail from a variety of backgrounds, educations, and experiences, and the essential work they undertake is often poorly understood by the public.

-Whether looking to follow in the footsteps of some of America’s most notable ambassadors, attaches, and consuls, or are simply seeking a more comprehensive understanding of the vital services American diplomats perform, the 2025 AAD Conference at Montalto will provide an insightful backdrop for learning and meaningful conversation.
+Whether looking to follow in the footsteps of some of America’s most notable ambassadors, attachés, and consuls, or are simply seeking a more comprehensive understanding of the vital services American diplomats perform, the 2025 American Academy of Diplomacy (AAD) Conference at Montalto will provide an insightful backdrop for learning and meaningful conversation.

-• Meet the Thomas Jefferson Foundation Historian and enjoy a gourmet boxed lunch prior to the official start of the conference (included with ticket price)
+- Meet Monticello historians and enjoy a gourmet boxed lunch (included with ticket price)

 Changing Diplomacy: The Future of Foreign Relations